-Hillwood began a year-long remediation of a blighted 75-acre urban tract near downtown Dallas in 1998.
+Hillwood began a year-long remediation of a blighted 75-acre urban tract near downtown Dallas, Texas in 1998.
 The site formerly held a rail yard, a power generating plant, a landfill, several dilapidated warehouses and a grain silo.
 It is now called Victory, a new district in downtown Dallas.
 Recognized by the EPA for its remediation of the Victory site, Hillwood received the distinguished Phoenix Award.
-Other projects with significant remediation include AllianceCalifornia, the redevelopment project of the former Norton Air Force Base and InterChange Business Park, a World War II-era bomb plant that sat idle for 60 years.
-Today, both are productive industrial logistics centers and an economic boom for the local economy of Southern California.
+California projects with significant remediation include AllianceCalifornia, the redevelopment project of the former Norton Air Force Base and InterChange Business Center, a World War II-era bomb plant that sat idle for 60 years.
+Five buildings totaling more than 1.2 million SF were developed at InterChange and received Leed Silver certification.
+At the time of its certification, the project was the largest speculative industrial project in the country and one of the largest projects in California to receive LEED® certification.
+Now, both are productive industrial logistics centers and an economic boom for the local Southern California economy.